mlabs-haskell/tx-village/tx-indexer/README.md

 This is framework to build domain-specific indexing solutions, handling Cardano transactions as events and persisting the to a PostgreSQL database.

+Warning: tx-indexer is still under development and not production ready.

 ## Domain-specific

 Although it's possible to implement general-use indexer, we have seen that